triton-inference-server/fil_backend/README.md

 An example Triton backend that demonstrates most of the Triton Backend API.

-Use cmake 3.14 or later to build and install in a local directory.
+Use cmake to build and install in a local directory.

 ```
 $ mkdir build